 OVERVIEW: CCF has two yearly grantmaking cycles: one for specific funds and interest areas and the other for more general causes, all within a nine-county region of South Carolina.
-Topics of interest are community development, arts and culture, education, children, special needs, and the environment.
+Funding priorities include community development, arts and culture, education, children, special needs, and the environment.

 FUNDING AREAS: Community development, arts and culture, education, children, special needs, environment

-IP TAKE: CCF has streamlined and simplified its grant cycles recently, so now’s a great time to apply for funding.
-They support a wide range of topics.
+IP TAKE: CCF has streamlined and simplified its grant cycles recently, so now is a great time for grant seekers to apply for funding.
+It supports a wide range of topics.

 PROFILE: The Coastal Community Foundation (CCF) is headquartered in Charleston, South Carolina, and was founded in 1974.
 It seeks “to help create vibrant communities by uniting people and investing resources.”
 It focuses on giving in coastal South Carolina and has a competitive grants program for nonprofits.
-Counties served are Charleston, Beaufort, Berkeley, Colleton, Dorchester, Georgetown, Hampton, Horry, and Jasper.
+It serves the counties of Charleston, Beaufort, Berkeley, Colleton, Dorchester, Georgetown, Hampton, Horry, and Jasper.
 The foundation has offices in Charleston and Beaufort.

 CCF has historically been very responsive to local needs, such as hurricanes and mass shootings.
 It has over $280 million in assets and awarded more than $17 million in grants in a recent year.

 Two competitive grant programs per year contribute operating funding, capital grants, and program funding.
 The application deadline for one competitive grant cycle is January and the other is in June.
-The January grant cycle focuses on specific issues and geographical areas; these cycles have focused on specific funds held at CCF that give to education, children with special needs, local visual artists, and neighborhood strengthening.
+The January grant cycle supports specific issues and geographical areas; these cycles support education, children with special needs, local visual artists, and neighborhood strengthening.